threefoldtech/web3gw/manual/src/examples/nostr/channels.md

 The [channels cli](../../../../examples/nostr/channels.v) has the following arguments:

-- secret: this is your secret for nostr. if none was provided, a new secret will be generated for you.
+- secret: this is your secret for nostr. if none was provided, a new secret will be generated, used, and printed out to terminal.
 - realy_url: this is the relay URL to connect to. this defaults to `https://nostr01.grid.tf/`
 - operation: this is the operation that you want to perform. must be one of `list`, `read`, or `send`.